-Anyone with rosacea knows how frustrating it is and how few good treatment options there are.
+Anyone with rosacea knows how frustrating it is and how few good treatment options there are to sustain a remission.
 I’ve long been treating my rosacea patients with medicines and skin care recommendations that are more art than science out of necessity.
 I developed my recommendations based on what worked for my many rosacea patients.
-Recent scientific studies are giving us some interesting information that supports my treatment methods and I’m thrilled.
+Recent scientific studies are giving us some interesting information that supports my art-based treatment methods and I’m thrilled.
 As scientists learn more about rosacea, I’ll be able to build on their findings and refine my treatment recommendations even further.

 Rosacea is a common, frustrating and often disfiguring inflammatory facial rash.
 In spite of years of excellent scientific studies, the cause of rosacea remains elusive.
 In the entire 25 years that I’ve practiced dermatology, the standard rosacea therapies have relied on oral and topical antibiotics.
 Many of my patients are unwilling to use antibiotics long term so I’ve worked hard to find alternative treatments to help them.